elan-ev/studip-opencast-plugin/INSTALL.md

 ## Opencast Workflows

-This plugin assumes your republish workflow [has the ID `republish-metadata`](https://github.com/elan-ev/studip-opencast-plugin/issues/196).
+This plugin assumes your

+* republish workflow's ID is [`republish-metadata`](https://github.com/elan-ev/studip-opencast-plugin/issues/196)
+* retract workflow's ID is `retract`

 ## Credentials for Opencast